 The Board receives ongoing education through the timely review of news/articles of interest, presentations at board meetings, and attendance at appropriate conferences and seminars.
-In 2018, presentation topics included the Regulation Changes to the Shared Risk Plan, Stochastic Simulation Modeling, Results of an Asset Liability Management Study, Sample Application of Funding Deficit Recovery Plan Under Various Funded Levels, and Legal Updates and Regulatory Requirements of the NBPSPP.
+In 2019, presentation topics included the Discount Rate Framework Selection, Portfolio Stress Testing, Fixed Income Markets, Sample Application of Funding Deficit Recovery Plan Under Various Funded Levels, Enterprise Risk Management Framework and Asset Liability Modelling/Asset Mix Update.

 The Board continued to utilize its Board of Trustees Growth and Development Program, which sets out education guidelines to assist the Trustees in meeting their fiduciary duty.
-The program is comprised of mandatory orientation and growth and development components recognizing the ongoing and evolving nature of the Board's responsibilities.
+The program is comprised of mandatory orientation, and growth and development components recognizing the ongoing and evolving nature of the Board's responsibilities.